Sainte-Adèle: Municipal history

 Sainte-Adèle was the setting of the long-running Quebec television series Les Belles Histoires des pays d'en haut, an adaptation of Claude-Henri Grignon's novel Un Homme et son péché.

+Geography

+The Rivière aux Mulets to the west and the Rivière Doncaster to the east join the Rivière du Nord to the west of the town centre.
+The Rivière du Nord flows through the municipality from north to south.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Sainte-Adèle had a population of 14010 living in 6896 of its 8002 total private dwellings, a change of from its 2016 population of 12919.
 With a land area of 119.67 km2, it had a population density of in 2021.